Almarch/shinyChess/README.md

 ### Save and load the party

 The party PGN is displayed on the first element of the lateral accordion.
-Save it to your clipboard using the **Copy** button ; or load a new party from your clipboard using **Paste**.
+Save it to your clipboard using the **Copy** button; or load a new party from your clipboard using **Paste**.

 ### Openings